-An ongoing project has been developed to address the issue at 1409 Rock Cut Road.
-The pipes are not included in the Large Outfall Renewal Project as they are 8" pipes.
+An in-house project was developed to address the issue at 1409 Rock Cut Road.
+The pipes were not included in the Large Outfall Renewal Project as they were 8" pipes.
 Pipes 15" or less are included in the "Small Gravity" sewer budget.
-The pipes have been surveyed and a design is underway to completely replace the pipes as well as re-align the current configuration.
-Projected completion date in the first quarter of 2021.
+The pipes were surveyed, and a design was created to completely replace the pipes as well as re-align the current configuration.
+The first phase of thisproject was completed in the first quarter of 2021.
+Subsequent heavy rain events have not caused any SSO events after completion of this work.
+Two additional phases are planned to address upsizing recommended by the capacity model.